WBBSE Solutions For Class 10 Geography And Environment India – Location, Administrative Divisions

 Answer: Seven.

 Question 8.
-What was the main basis of state reorganisation in India?
+What was the main basis of state reorganization in India?

 Answer: Language and Population.